-A Rolex wristwatch when purchased new comes complete with a cardboard outer box, and inner spring loaded presentation box, a watch cushion that fits in between the watch and the band, an owner’s manual, a Genuine Swiss red chronometer hang tag, sometimes a Rolex Swimpruf green hang tag with the watch’s model number, and a warranty card.
+A Rolex wristwatch, when purchased new, comes complete with a cardboard outer box and inner spring loaded presentation box.
+Also, a watch cushion that fits in between the watch and the band.
+It also includes an owner’s manual and a Genuine Swiss red chronometer hang tag.
+Sometimes Rolex includes a Rolex Swimpruf green hang tag with the watch’s model number and a warranty card.
 The diving models such as the Submariner sometimes include a metal anchor.
-Many times there is a plastic bezel protector and cleaning cloth also included in the presentation box.
+Many times, there is a plastic bezel protector and cleaning cloth also included in the presentation box.

-When purchasing a pre-owned Rolex, do all these materials matter?
+However, when purchasing a pre-owned Rolex, do Rolex papers matter?
 It really depends on whether the buyer is purchasing a watch, or the watch complete with the watch’s provenance.
-Just like with art, antiques, and other historical items, any extra item that contributes to the story of the piece increases its value.
+Similar to art, antiques, and other historical items, any extra item that contributes to the story of the piece increases its value.
 The original boxes, papers, and sales receipts all contribute to the provenance of a watch.
-For older vintage watches, the original paperwork helps verify authenticity, as well as adds to the watch’s provenance, especially when the original or one of the owners was famous.
-Watches that were worn by famous people, especially during historic events, fetch a premium at auction versus the same watch from the same era without any contributing provenance.
+For older vintage watches, the original paperwork helps verify authenticity.
+In addition, it adds to the watch’s provenance, especially when the original owner was famous.
+Watches worn by famous people, especially during historic events, fetch a premium at auction versus the same watch from the same era without any contributing provenance.

 Beckertime watches do not have box or papers as they were not retained by the original owner.
 Most Beckertime watches come with a 1 year warranty, operating instructions, and a lifetime trade-up certificate to exchange your Beckertime watch for another one carried in the store.

 So, if the Rolex speaking to you is a collector’s item, with high value because of the provenance associated with it, box and papers are certainly justified, especially if the watch is going to stay in a box for display.
-If the Rolex speaking to you does not have box and papers, it should not be a deal-breaker because it would be hard to wear the box and papers on one’s wrist.
+If the Rolex speaking to you does not have box and papers, it should not be a deal-breaker as long as it is guaranteed authentic, feels good on the wrist, and accentuates your lifestyle.